 - it is great to train and mix in with instructors and students from other clubs.

-And it might have ended there, were it not for the tenacity of Avi, who was already researching times and locations, and emailed us at half past one in the morning that very same night!
-Some of us, it seemed, had been thinking about this for a fair while longer, and apparently the idea had been brewing ever since a conversation long ago with Dave Austin.
+And it might have ended there, were it not for the tenacity of Avi, the architect of it all, who was already researching times and locations, and emailed us at half past one in the morning that very same night!
+Some of us, it seemed, had been thinking about this for a fair while longer, and apparently the idea had been brewing ever since a conversation long ago with the wise wizard Dave Austin.
 I recall having some of those conversations with the man myself over the years.

 Nonetheless, a team was forming.
-The dan grades were rolling in.
+The dan grades were stacking up.
 The venue was confirmed.
 The sun came out and warmed our faces.
-The name ‘Karate Woodstock’ , as well as the proffered ‘kickfest’, was dropped in favour of ‘Shotorama’, and websites were begun.
-We had almost everything we needed, and it was time to tell the world that we were making something to be a part of.
+The name ‘Karate Woodstock’, as well as the proffered ‘kickfest’, was dropped in favour of ‘Shotorama’, and websites were begun.
+We had almost everything we needed: a philosophy, a domain name, a mission.
+It was time to tell the world that we were making something to be a part of.
 It was going to be big.
 And as the saying goes:

 If you build it, they will SHOTORAMA.